Skip to main content

 Classic White

 The name says it all, really.
-Classic white kitchens stay ahead of the trends which is why they’re so popular!
-The style is perfect for you if you enjoy a simple, functional kitchen space that won’t date quickly.
+Classic white kitchens stay ahead of the trends which is why the style is perfect for you if you enjoy interiors that are simple and timeless.

-Kitchens drenched in white are bright, clean and crisp, suiting any style home.
-They create the perfect base to add small details that won’t go unnoticed.
+Kitchens drenched in white are bright, clean and crisp, suiting any style of home.
+They create the perfect base to add small details and accents that won’t go unnoticed.

 Tocco Alabastera with Premium white Suedette matt with long silver handle .